OracularIS/autest/docs/overview.md

-# Overview
+### Overview

-Smart AuTest solution allows the BY WMS users to run through WMS use cases without user intervention.
-This solution supports the following types of tests:
+The Smart AuTest solution is designed to streamline and automate the testing of WMS (Warehouse Management System) use cases for BY WMS users, eliminating the need for manual intervention.
+This advanced testing solution supports several types of tests, ensuring a versatile and robust testing environment:

-   **MOCA based tests**   : where the work is performed by the MOCA commands.

-   **RF based tests**     : where the work is performed by MTF forms.

-   **Web UI based tests** : where the work is performed in the Web UI.

-The various tests can be strung together using the concept of “Run Sets”.
-This allows for scripting end-to-end scenarios.
-The tests can be executed in a “stress test” mode as well, where we can simulate stress on the system, for example simulating multiple users.
+1. **MOCA Based Tests**: These tests utilize MOCA commands to perform tasks and validate functionalities within the WMS.

+2. **RF Based Tests**: These tests employ MTF (Mobile Transaction Framework) forms to carry out and verify operations through RF (Radio Frequency) devices.

+3. **Web UI Based Tests**: These tests interact with the WMS via the web user interface, mimicking user actions to validate the web-based functionalities.

+#### Run Sets for End-to-End Scenarios

+Smart AuTest allows for the creation of “Run Sets,” which are sequences of tests combined to script comprehensive end-to-end scenarios.
+This feature enables users to test complex workflows and interactions within the WMS in a seamless and integrated manner.

+#### Stress Testing Capabilities

+The solution also supports stress testing, a mode where the system is subjected to simulated stress conditions, such as the simultaneous activity of multiple users.
+This helps in assessing the system’s performance and stability under heavy load conditions.

+#### Comprehensive Execution Results

-The execution results are captured in a comprehensive manner and in addition to that, we can have specific validation logic as well.
+The results of test executions are meticulously captured, providing detailed insights into each test run.
+In addition to standard reporting, users can implement specific validation logic to verify that the system behaves as expected under various conditions.

+#### Secure Cloud Framework

-The metadata of the solution is in a secure cloud framework that supports tenant-based security.
-The execution results are saved in the cloud as well.
-This implies that the solution can be used without any local footprint.
+The Smart AuTest solution is built on a secure cloud framework that supports tenant-based security, ensuring that data and metadata are protected and isolated per tenant.
+The execution results are also stored in the cloud, which means the solution can be used without requiring any local installation or footprint.
+This cloud-based approach enhances accessibility and scalability while maintaining high security standards.

+#### Launching Tests with Smart MOCA Client

 To launch the tests, users can use our “Smart MOCA Client”.